adolfintel/TDF/README.md

 ## TODOs and future improvements
 * Localization (TDF has hardcoded English strings at the moment)
 * Automatically recognize some known problematic games and apply tweaks to the configuration
-* Find some way to build against old versions of glibc for better compatibility, ideally using the Steam Runtime SDK (Wine-tkg currently fails to build on debian-based distrosd due to conflicting dependencies)
+* Find some way to build against old versions of glibc for better compatibility, ideally using the Steam Runtime SDK (Wine-tkg currently fails to build on Debian-based distros due to conflicting dependencies)

 ## Videos
 * [Basic usage - Installing a game from GOG](https://downloads.fdossena.com/geth.php?r=tdfvideo1)